 Goodnight Goodnight Construction Site by Sherri Duskey Rinker, illustrated by Tom Lichtenheld

-Do you know any construction vehicle fans?
-This is the perfect bedtime book for them!
-As each vehicle at the construction site finishes their job for the day, there is one last thing to do, and then they’ll say goodnight.
+As each vehicle at the construction site finishes its job for the day, there is one last thing to do, and then they’ll say goodnight.
 Gentle rhymes and soft-colored pictures of favorite trucks are the perfect way to lull any child into sweet dreams.
-Say goodnight to more trucks at the construction site — Crane Truck, Dump Truck, Bulldozer, and Excavator.

 Go Sleep In Your Own Bed! by Candace Fleming and Lori Nichols

-Kids will love this funny bedtime story.
-Here’s why — it’s got hilarity, yes, but also the repetition of text and drama.
+Kids will love this funny bedtime tale.
 Each animal goes to bed and finds another animal sleeping in the wrong bed.
 “Go sleep in your own bed!” the pig orders the cow, the cow orders the chicken, the chicken tells the horse, well, you get the picture.
 What will happen with the kitten?
 She gets to stay and cuddle in the little girl’s bed.

 Bedtime for Sweet Creatures by Nikki Grimes, illustrated by Elizabeth Zunon